Who does Vision Homes Association support?

 As with other services, the individuals living in domiciliary settings are supported to become involved in all aspects of everyday living, and to access facilities in their local, and wider, community.

 Loudwater Community Arts is situated in Ludlow, Shropshire, and was funded by the National Lottery – Arts Council.
-It is specifically designed to be accessible to people with sensory, and intellectual and physical disabilities.
+Although open to the whole community the Studio is specifically designed to be accessible to people with disabilities.
 Click HERE for more information.